YinanQian/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 No credit if you program crashes or if exceptions are not handled properly.

 ## Part 2: Running and Using the Tool
-In Kali Linux and assuming you are root, run: `sudo python3 alarm.py`.
+In Kali Linux, run: `sudo python3 alarm.py`.
 By default with no arguments, the tool shall sniff on network interface eth0.
 The tool must handle three command line arguments:

 `-i INTERFACE: Sniff on a specified network interface` `-r PCAPFILE: Read in a PCAP file`